erpnext/foundation/foundation/www/docs/user/manual/en/selling/articles/erpnext-for-services-organization.md

 <!-- add-breadcrumbs -->
 #ERPNext for Service Organization

 **Question:** ERPNext looks primarily designed for the traders and manufacturers.
-Is ERPNext used by companies offering services?
+Is ERPNext used by companies offering servies?

 **Answer:**